 Conduct regular surveys, monitor engagement rates and check in on your ongoing campaigns.
 Optimised campaigns get consistent maintenance and checkups.
 Remember, campaigns that didn’t work a year ago may work this year.

 65% of marketers market internationally.
-Many marketers plan to market internationally but are facing challenges, mainly cultural differences and exchange rates.
+Many marketers plan to just on international marketing trends but are facing challenges — mainly cultural differences and exchange rates.
 Making use of the right software makes all the difference, especially one that can accept foreign currencies.

 Hiring members within your target location should manage cultural challenges.
 This is significantly easier with the hybrid workforce of today.
 Physical location is no longer a barrier to joining a team.